axelrogg/ohmly/docs/mechanical-analysis.md

 If **no controlling hypothesis** is found, `None` is returned.

-> [!Warning]
+!!!
+Warning
-> A missing controlling hypothesis indicates that the conductor or hypothesis
-> set violates regulatory stress limits.
-This is not a numerical issue--it is a
+    A missing controlling hypothesis indicates that the conductor or hypothesis set violates regulatory stress limits.
+This is not a numerical issue--it is a design failure.
-> design failure.

 ### How Ohmly Performs Sag-Tension Calculations